-Two fully-funded PhD positions are available for highly-motivated candidates interested in understanding how the environment modifies developmental processes to produce plastic phenotypes, starting any time in 2019-2020.
+We are looking for highly-motivated candidates interested in understanding how the environment modifies developmental processes to produce plastic phenotypes.
+Projects explore a variety of topics, including:

-- a cover letter outlining your research interests and motivation to participate in one of the projects,
+- a cover letter outlining your research interests and motivation to join our lab,

 - your CV,